webdesigns23/phase-0-js-arrays-lab/README.md

 ## Overview

-In this lab, you will build a product inventory management system for an online store.
-The system will enable you to store, retrieve, update, and delete product information.
-This exercise will help you practice array operations and improve your problem-solving skills in a real-world context.
+In this lab, you will create a simple system to manage a store's product inventory.
+You will use JavaScript arrays to store, update, and remove product information.
+This practice will help you get comfortable with basic array operations.

 ### Scenario

-You have been hired as a junior developer at an online retail company.
-The company needs a system to manage its product inventory efficiently.
-Your task is to build this system using JavaScript arrays.
-The system should handle operations like adding new products, updating existing product information, retrieving specific product details, checking product availability, and removing products that are out of stock.
+As a new junior developer at an online store, you are asked to help manage the product inventory.
+You will build a basic system using arrays to handle tasks like adding products, updating product names, and removing products.

 ### Objective

 By the end of this lab, you should be able to:

 - Declare and initialize an array to store product data.
-- Add new product information to the array.
 - Access and print specific product details using their index.
 - Modify existing product information.
-- Check product availability.
-- Calculate the total inventory value.
 - Remove a product from the array.

 ## Tools and Resources